brakit-ai/brakit/docs/design/safety.md

 - A database query that can't be normalized?
 Stored with `operation: "OTHER"`.
 - A console argument that can't be serialized?
 Stored as `"[unserializable]"`.
 - An insight rule that throws?
 Skipped, other rules still run.
 - A security rule that throws?
-Same — one rule failing doesn't stop the scanner.
+Same: one rule failing doesn't stop the scanner.

 None of these become runtime errors in your app.
 Brakit prefers incomplete data over crashing.